 - Blind spot #1: A one percent increase in price gains a 9 percent increase in operating margin.
 That finding, from McKinsey & Company, is especially relevant to two pricing-sensitive moments that are potentially being neglected: maximizing deal profitability and expanding lifetime value.
 As far as maximizing profitability during the deal, this stat underscores the importance of using specific messaging techniques that allow you to expand the scope and size of your discussions.
 For salespeople in deal-stage negotiations, that means introducing unconsidered needs to create pricing uncertainty, which expands the value of—and need for—your solutions.
 As it pertains to expanding lifetime value, this finding speaks to the importance of communicating price increases effectively—in a way that’s supported by research and that responds to how buyers actually behave in the moment when you’re trying to convince them to pay more.

 - Blind spot #2: A five percent increase in renewals increases profits by 25 percent.
-Bain & Company determined this impressive statistic, demonstrating that customer renewals are not an area you want to take lightly from a structure and strategy standpoint, particularly as many companies evolve to more of a products-as-a-service experience.
+Bain & Company determined this impressive statistic, demonstrating that customer renewals are not an area you want to take lightly from a structure and sales strategy standpoint, particularly as many companies evolve to more of a products-as-a-service experience.
 This puts more pressure on securing the next agreement to drive growth and increase profitability.
 Unfortunately, skimping on the messaging rigor appears to be the norm when it comes to customer retention as four out of five companies say they want more strategy and structure around price increase messaging, according to a previous Corporate Visions industry survey.

 - Blind spot #3: Acquiring a new customer is anywhere between five to 25 times more expensive than keeping an existing one.
 Cited in a Harvard Business Review article, this stat isn’t so surprising when you consider that high startup and support costs can mean customers have to be an active account for months, even years, before they become fully profitable.
 Does this mean your budget needs to be allocated to better match the emphasis you want or need to place on the various moments in the customer lifecycle?